cloudify-cosmo/cloudify-cli/README.md

   `pip install https://github.com/CloudifySource/cloudify-openstack/archive/develop.zip`

 <br>
+**NOTE: you can run CLI commands with the -v (verbosity) flag to view tracebacks and additional debug info.**

 **2. Initializing:**
   - Cd into your favorite working directory and initialize Cloudify for some provider:
   `cfy init openstack`